seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **DUKE VINCENTIO**
 O, you hope the duke will return no more; or you
 imagine me too unhurtful an opposite.
 But indeed I
-can do you little harm; you’ll forswear this again.
+can do you little harm; you'll forswear this again.

 **LUCIO**
-I’ll be hanged first: thou art deceived in me,
+I'll be hanged first: thou art deceived in me,
 friar.
 But no more of this.
 Canst thou tell if
 Claudio die to-morrow or no?